• Skip to primary navigation

 Ingredient Notes & Substitutions

-• Bell peppers- you can use any color you prefer.
-Or you can use other vegetables such as snow peas, snap peas, broccoli or green beans.
-Since these vegetables are considered "softer", they will cook more quickly than peppers.
+• Bell peppers -Tri-color bell peppers add color, sweetness and crunch.
+You can use any color you prefer or swap in other vegetables such as snow peas, snap peas, broccoli or green beans.
+Since these are softer vegetables they will cook more quickly than peppers so reduce the cook time by a minute.

-• Rice and sherry vinegar- these can be substituted with white vinegar but add a few teaspoons more sugar to balance the flavor.
+• Rice and sherry vinegar- These give the homemade stir fry sauce its depth and slight tang.
+Both can be substituted with white vinegar - just add a few extra teaspoons of brown sugar to balance the flavor.

-• For a low carb, low sugar option- use a brown sugar substitute.
-And you can use Arrowroot powder instead of cornstarch.
+• For a low carb, low sugar option -Substitute brown sugar with a brown sugar replacement like Swerve or Lakanto.
+Use arrowroot powder instead of cornstarch to thicken the sauce.

 How to make Pork Tenderloin Stir Fry